 In ASOSAI, ARABOSAI, CAROSAI and CREFIAF, 20% of SAIs have experienced limitations on access to information to such an extent that it has become difficult to properly discharge their audit responsibilities.
 The global results could likely be due to restriction (including emergency laws) during COVID-19.
 However, analysis does not suggest there is a very distinct difference in access to audit information, between SAIs who did COVID audits and SAIs who did not.

 Another explanation could be linked to the overall quality of the public administration.
 As in the GSR2020 we see a correlation between levels of access to information and impartiality of the public administration.8This question focuses on the extent to which public officials generally abide by the law and treat like cases alike, or conversely, the extent to which public administration is characterized by arbitrariness and biases.
 Source V-dem.
 The analysis uncovers that SAIs in countries where impartiality of administration is in the top-third tier, in general had better access to information.
 Inversely SAIs in countries where levels of clientelism are higher, experienced more interference.
-This suggests that while global crises and shock on country level, in part, and on country-by-country basis could explain operational challenges faced by SAIs, it is more likely that that these stem from more systemic issues.
-It also confirms that global crises merely exacerbate inherent weaknesses in the governance and accountability system, and that impartiality and respect for legal frameworks are a necessity for the chain of accountability to properly function.
+This suggests that while global crisis and shock on country level, in part, and on country-by-country basis could explain operational challenges faced by SAIs, it is more likely that that these stem from more systemic issues.
+It also confirms that global crisis merely exacerbate inherent weaknesses in the governance and accountability system, and that impartiality and respect for legal frameworks are a necessity for the chain of accountability to properly function.

 [7] This report uses the definition of fragile state defined by OECD.